lijuSam/mutlilangugeextractorllm/README.md

 ## Features

 List the key features of your project.
-For example:
 - Multilanguage support
 - Extraction of key invoice details (e.g., date, total amount)
 - Integration with the Gemini API